aarsonline/aarsonline.github.io/class1/trp/README.md

 ## Clinical significance

 Biallelic recessive variants in the human gene WARS2 encoding the mitochondrial TrpRS cause neurodevelopmental disorder with movement disorders (as early-onset tremor-parkinsonism syndrome) and intellectual disability (firstly described in Musante et al. 2017).
+One variant of the human gene WARS1 which encodes cytoplasmic TrpRS has been associated with Charcot-Marie-Tooth neuropathy (Tsai et al., 2017).